Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 ✗ Buses can be a bit worrisome if you dislike the combination of high speed and narrow roads (they aren't all like this but all it takes is one)

-Travel by air in France
+Pros and cons of travel by air in France

 ✗ Your carbon footprint may be significant